 Voting for UKPride 2021 will take place at the AGM in Doncaster.
 If you are unable to attend the AGM, proxy vote information will be provided in due course.
 The UKPON board would like to wish all entrants to

 Voting will also take place for hosts of the UKPride 2020 AGM.
 With only 1 submission voting can either be ‘for’ or to ‘abstain’.
 This submission came from: Pride in Gloucestershire

 The UK has more than 150 Pride events ranging from small community events for a few hundred people, to large festival-style Prides and major public events attracting hundreds of thousands.
 And that’s something to be proud of.
 All the Members of the UK Pride Organisers Network are able to vote on which Pride is awarded ‘UKPride‘ status each year.
 We’re thrilled that 2019 has been the biggest year yet with more Pride events, more visibility for all sexuality and/or gender types and a dramatic stand against hate crime and the continual challenges that the LGBTQ+ community face.

-UK Pride shines a beacon on a Pride that might not usually get much attention either regionally, nationally or internationally, and makes it a focal point for the Pride movement in the UK in that year, enhancing their position regionally, nationally and in the global Pride movement.
-It’s a similar model to EuroPride and WorldPride, and Canada has just followed suit, too.
+Hosting UKPride shines a beacon on a Pride and makes it a focal point for the Pride movement in the UK in that year, enhancing their position regionally, nationally and in the global Pride movement.
+It’s a similar model to EuroPride and WorldPride, and Canada has also followed suit.

-There is no detailed criteria for a bid for UK Pride.
-We suggest that the bidding organisation should have organised at least one successful Pride event that was diverse, inclusive and well received.
-Size and location are irrelevant, although the bidding organisation should consider that UK Pride status could increase visitor numbers to their event so it is crucial that this is planned for.
+There is no detailed criteria for a bid for UKPride at this time.
+We do suggest however that the bidding organisation should have organised at least one successful Pride event that was diverse, inclusive and well received.
+There is no size or location requirements per se, although the bidding organisation should consider that UKPride status could increase visitor numbers to their event so it is crucial that this is planned for.
 Accessibility in all aspects of the event is a key consideration – including any ticket prices as we encourage free community engagement and visibility such as a Street March/Pride Parade.